-Despite a CAGR of 13% between calendar years 2015 and 2021, the mutual fund penetration in Indonesia is still at 4% which provides a huge headroom for growth.
+Despite a CAGR of 11% between calendar years 2016 and 2021, the mutual fund penetration in Indonesia is still at 4% which provides a huge headroom for growth.
 Indonesia Stock Exchange ("IDX") launched multiple campaigns in the past few years to raise public awareness on the benefits of long-term investing in capital market products.
 The Indonesian government has also lowered the corporate tax for listed companies in the hope of encouraging private companies to go public, thereby increasing the number of companies listed on the stock exchange.
 The relevant authorities have also taken various efforts to expand the distribution of mutual funds to allow parties with an extensive customer network to participate as an agent of mutual fund sales force.
-Going forward, these measures are expected to provide a fillip to the mutual fund industry in Indonesia.
+Further, as at end first quarter of 2022, the number of mutual fund investors in Indonesian Capital market has increased to 7.7 million, which is an increase of 13% as compared to its number at end of 2021.
+This is driven by rising digitalization of financial services as 80% of mutual fund investors choose to become clients of fintech based mutual fund selling agents that own digital infrastructure and facilitates transaction.
+Going forward, rising and deepening of mutual fund penetration is likely to provide a fillip to the mutual fund industry in Indonesia.